z-korp/zdefender-contracts/README.md

 ## How to play

-### Rules

-#### Goal
+### Goal

-The only mode is an endless run.
+- The only mode is an endless run.
 It means the only end state is to be defeated by the game.

-User must beat each wave one after the other and try to reach the highest wave to have his name carved on the leaderboard.
+- User must beat each wave one after the other and try to reach the highest wave to have his name carved on the leaderboard.

-When a mob reaches the user castle, the user loses a life point.
+- When a mob reaches the user castle, the user loses a life point.
 When the last life point is lost, the game ends.

-When a wave has been clean, the user can run the next wave while the mobs scale up with the # of wave.
+- When a wave has been clean, the user can run the next wave while the mobs scale up with the # of wave.

-#### Towers
+### Towers

-The player can spend his gold to buy towers, each tower has its own attributes.
+- The player can spend his gold to buy towers, each tower has its own attributes.

-The user can either build a new one or upgrade an existing one.
+- The user can either build a new one or upgrade an existing one.

-#### Mobs
+### Mobs

-There are different type of mobs with different attributes, the last mob of each wave is a boss with strongest attributes.
+- There are different type of mobs with different attributes, the last mob of each wave is a boss with strongest attributes.

-Each mob death rewards the user with some gold, the stronger is the mob the more the reward are.
+- Each mob death rewards the user with some gold, the stronger is the mob the more the reward are.